Rough Blazingstar

 Days to Moist Stratify | 30 days |

-Liatris aspera, or Rough Blazingstar, is perfect for medium or dry well-drained soils.
-Shorter than other Blazingstars, the stalks are covered with lavender blooms in late summer.
+Covered with lavender blooms in late summer, Rough Blazing Star is shorter than other Liatris species and perfect for medium or dry well-drained soils.
 Butterflies are likely visitors, along with hummingbirds and other pollinators.

 Ideal for dry perennial borders, rock gardens or low-growing dry meadows, it combines beautifully with Butterflyweed, Dotted Mint, Showy Goldenrod, Sky Blue Aster and Little Bluestem.
-This drought tolerant Liatris likes well-drained, dry to medium soils, or sandy and rocky situations.
-Avoid planting it in moist soils, or locations where the soil remains consistently wet during winter.
+This drought tolerant Liatris likes well-drained dry to medium soils, or sandy and rocky situations.
+Avoid planting it in moist areas, or locations where the soil remains consistently wet during winter.

-The species name, aspera, is Latin for "rough" which refers to the short stiff hairs on the central stem and the narrow basal leaves.
-Another distinguishing feature of Rough Blazingstar is the slightly zigzag stem.
+The species name "aspera" is Latin for "rough," which refers to the short stiff hairs on the central stem and the narrow basal leaves, which are very rough.
+Another distinguishing feature of Rough Blazing Star is the slightly zigzag stem.
 Other common names include Button Snakeroot and Rough Gayfeather.